Norton Motorcycles are among the most popular, fastest, best handling and sexiest of all Classic British Motorcycles. The Norton Commando

 among others, stepped in and took over Norton Motorcycles.
 At first they left well enough alone & Norton benefitted somewhat from their economy of scale & some parts bin sharing.
 But, AMC

 ’s management style, soon to be their own undoing, wasn’t very good for Norton either.

 A NEW TWIN

-1974 Norton Commando 850 engine.
-Isolastic Suspension rubber-mounted the engine & swing arm to the frame to insolate the rider from typical vertical twin vibration.
+ABOVE: Isolastic Suspension as used on the Commando rubber-mounted the engine and swing arm to the frame to isolate the rider from typical vertical twin vibration.
 It worked!

 A NEW NORTON?

 Rumors have been circulating about the rebirth of Norton, along the same lines as the new Triumph Motorcycles.
 In 1998, Norton Motors GmbH of Germany produced a limited number of bikes under license to call them Nortons & commemorate 100 years of Norton motorcycle production.
 The Norton Supermono C652SM International used a 652cc Rotax single cylinder engine (same as in the BMW 650 singles) & a British-made Tigcraft frame.
 Currently, a new UK company, Norton Motorcycles Ltd. has just produced (April 2010) a limited run of 200 of the Norton Commando 961.
 This 961cc pushrod parallel twin is a new design by MCT & boasts 80 hp.
 I have personally seen two samples up close, one yellow, the other black.
 Both were stunning-looking bikes, totally modern & yet instantly recognizable as a Norton.

 Norton's SMALLER TWINS